apache/airflow/docs/dag-run.rst

 ''''''''''''''''
 * Marking task instances as failed can be done through the UI.
 This can be used to stop running task instances.
 * Marking task instances as successful can be done through the UI.
-This is mostly to fix false negatives, or for instance when the fix has been applied outside of Airflow.
+This is mostly to fix false negatives, or for instance, when the fix has been applied outside of Airflow.